facebook

 What do you think?
 Please share your thoughts below.

-Too often, people answer faith questions with dogmatic certitude and neglect the historic diversity and complexity of Christian ideas.
-The Questions Project is a resource that responds to questions about faith, history, and scripture in a way that honors the historical diversity and complexity of Christian thought.
-But, this is a work in progress and we want your help.
+Too often, people answer faith questions with dogmatic certitude and neglect the historical diversity and complexity of Christian ideas.
+The Questions Project is a resource that responds to questions about faith, history, and scripture in a way that honors this diversity and complexity of Christian thought.
+But this is a work in progress, and we want your help.
 Please provide feedback.
 We are particularly interested in knowing what we may have missed and how we can improve our responses.
 Please keep all comments kind or risk deletion.

 About Post Author